 - – Your license of water draining system issued by Local Authority

-- – Your license of connection of the roads issued by Local Government
+- – Also your license of connection of the roads issued by Local Government

 - – Your license of draining water to public river/canal